grafana/tempo/docs/sources/tempo/configuration/grafana-agent/tail-based-sampling.md

     }
 }

-// The Tail Sampling processor will use a set of policies to determine which received traces to keep
+// The Tail Sampling processor will use a set of policies to determine which received
-// and send to Tempo.
-otelcol.processor.tail_sampling "policies" {
+// traces to keep and send to Tempo. otelcol.processor.tail_sampling "policies" {
     // Total wait time from the start of a trace before making a sampling decision.
-Note that smaller time
+    // Note that smaller time periods can potentially cause a decision to be made
-    // periods can potentially cause a decision to be made before the end of a trace has occurred. decision_wait = "30s"
+    // before the end of a trace has occurred. decision_wait = "30s"

-    // The following policies follow a logical OR pattern, meaning that if any of the policies match,
+    // The following policies follow a logical OR pattern, meaning that if any of the
-    // the trace will be kept.
-For logical AND, you can use the `and` policy.
-Every span of a trace is
+    // policies match, the trace will be kept.
+For logical AND, you can use the `and`
-    // examined by each policy in turn.
-A match will cause a short-circuit.
+    // policy.
+Every span of a trace is examined by each policy in turn.
+A match will
+    // cause a short-circuit.

     // This policy defines that traces that contain errors should be kept. policy {
         // The name of the policy can be used for logging purposes. name = "sample-erroring-traces"
-        // The type must match the type of policy to be used, in this case examing the status code
+        // The type must match the type of policy to be used, in this case examining
-        // of every span in the trace. type = "status_code"
+        // the status code of every span in the trace. type = "status_code"
-        // This block determines the error codes that should match in order to keep the trace,
+        // This block determines the error codes that should match in order to keep
-        // in this case the OpenTelemetry 'ERROR' code. status_code {
+        // the trace, in this case the OpenTelemetry 'ERROR' code. status_code {
             status_codes = [ "ERROR" ]
         }
     }

-    // This policy defines that only traces that are longer than 200ms in total should be kept. policy {
+    // This policy defines that only traces that are longer than 200ms in total
+    // should be kept.
+    policy {
         // The name of the policy can be used for logging purposes. name = "sample-long-traces"
-        // The type must match the policy to be used, in this case the total latency of the trace. type = "latency"
+        // The type must match the policy to be used, in this case the total latency
+        // of the trace.
+        type = "latency"
         // This block determines the total length of the trace in milliseconds. latency {